-Objective del Compliance System Ensure that all people in the company are aware of and comply with the external and internal obligations contained in the regulations and the voluntary commitments, as well as provide due control for their compliance.
-Define and develop a compliance map for each of the defined regulatory areas.
-Systematically identify, analyse and evaluate the key controls that mitigate compliance risks, using uniform criteria. the Red Eléctrica Promote a corporate culture based on ethics and compliance.
+- Ensure that all people in the company are aware of and comply with the external and internal obligations contained in the regulations and the voluntary commitments, as well as provide due control for the achievement of strategic objectives. - Define a compliance map for each of the defined regulatory areas identifying the relevant risks in each case, and the necessary control activities. - Systematically identify, analyse and evaluate the key controls that mitigate compliance risks, using uniform criteria. - Report to the control bodies of the Red Eléctrica Group on the status and evolution of compliance in each of the defined regulatory areas. - Promote, by developing specific projects and training and awareness raising plans, a corporate culture based on ethics and compliance.